Yii2cr/yii3-i18njs/README.md

 # yii3-i18njs
-Support of i18n for javascript in Yii2
+Yii2 i18n Javascript Extension.
+Support for translations from javascript using the native i18n component of Yii2.